When you buy something using links in our stories, we may earn a small commission. Read more about our policy.

 ENO Atlas EXT Ultimate Tree Protection

 These extra-wide straps measure in at 2″ and are designed to wrap around the tree, while you clip the traditional strap into its end.
-At the same time as protecting the trees, you’re adding 10′ of length to your hammock suspension system.
+While protecting the trees, you’re adding 10 feet of length to your hammock suspension system.
 The reflective stitching helps provide visibility at night.
 Weighing just 7 oz, the straps are made from 1000-denier polyfilament webbing and can hold up to 400 lbs.

 Most hammocks come with carabiners.
 If yours doesn’t, it will likely have ropes at each end with loops to easily slip onto a carabiner.
 This is how you’ll fix the hammock to the straps, so it’s a pretty important piece of gear.
 You can get them for pretty cheap.
 You might also want a few extra carabiners to hang gear off the straps.